qrefine/qr-tests-cluster/README.md

    * Select ~10-20 P1 structures from PDB and prepare them for quantum refinement.

-#### b) Pre-screen by preliminary SE refinement.

-   * Run SE (mozyeme) refinements without using clustering.
-Make sure qrefine outputs intermediate PDB files so that refinement can be stopped any time and best outcome selected.

-#### c) Further SE refinement using clustering.
+#### b) Run cheap HF energy and gradients calculation using clustering.

-   * Once line-search is ready (Mark), pick up final or intermediate results from "b)" and use it as input to run SE using clustering.
+   * pick up results from "a)" and  use it as input to run cheap HF calculation  using clustering.

-   XXX Using what programs?
+   * write only gradient-based LBFGS (the line-search version)

-#### d) Final HF based refinement.
+#### c) Final HF based refinement.

-   * Analyse results of "c)" and pick one or two most favorable (showing most improvement) to run HF based refinements.
+   * Analyse results of "b)" and pick one or two most favorable (showing most improvement) to run HF based refinements.

-Details for each step a-b-c-d) follow below.
+Details for each step a-b-c) follow below.

 Structure preparation
 ---------------------